Skip to main content

 Biography

-Emma Dillon is Professor of Music.
-She studied music at Oxford as an undergraduate (1989-1992), went on to completed a DPhil in 1998, and was also the recipient of a Junior Research Fellowship.
+Emma Dillon is Professor of Music and Medieval Studies.
+She studied music at Oxford as an undergraduate (1989-1992), went on to complete a DPhil in 1998, and was also the recipient of a Junior Research Fellowship.
 She worked as a Lecturer in Music at the University of Bristol (1998-2000).
 In 2000 she moved to the United States and joined the Music Department at the University of Pennsylvania, where she worked until 2012 first as an Assistant Professor and later as a Full Professor, and where she also served as Chair of the Department.

-She has also been a Visiting Professor at the University of California at Berkeley, a Member and Visitor at the Institute for Advanced Studies (School of Historical Studies) in Princeton, and a Visiting Scholar at Corpus Christi College, Oxford.
-She joined the Music Department at King’s in 2013, and is also an active member of the Centre for Late Antique and Medieval Studies.
+She has been a Visiting Professor at the University of California at Berkeley, a Member and Visitor at the Institute for Advanced Studies (School of Historical Studies) in Princeton, a Visiting Scholar at Corpus Christi College, Oxford and in 2021 was Visiting Professor at Corpus Christi College, Cambridge.
+She joined the Music Department at King’s in 2013 and is an active member of the Centre for Late Antique and Medieval Studies.
 Emma is recipient of a Leverhulme Trust Major Grant (2016-2019) and a British Academy Small Grant (2016-2017).
+Between 2023-2028 she is PI of Musical Lives: Towards an Historical Anthropology of French Song, 1100-1300 [MUSLIVE], awarded by the ERC Advanced Grant scheme and subsequently funded through the UKRI Horizon Guarantee.

 • Medieval music and culture, 1100-1400